-Travelling forty kilometres along the road from the town of Korcula, you will arrive in Blato.
+Blato is located forty kilometres from Korcula Town.
 This pretty town is home to many islanders, many who sing or perform in the traditional battle dance Kumpanija.
 Wandering around the hilly streets during your holiday to Korcula will provide you with great views.
-Many pilgrims flock to Blato to pay their respects at the temple dedicated to Maria Petković, who was the founder of the only religious community founded in Croatia.
+Many pilgrims flock to Blato to pay their respects at the temple dedicated to Maria Petković.
 With few cafes or restaurants in town, most visitors stay in the nearby seaside resorts that have more to offer.

 Why Stay in Blato?

-Despite it being a pretty and historic town, many people will not be inspired to stay in Blato.
-The lack of tourist facilities means most people head for accommodation in Prigradica, the harbour to the north, or the bays of Prizba and Grscica on the south coast.
-The town of Blato is certainly worth a visit however for a day or afternoon, or part of a Korcula Island Tour.
-The nearby bays provide plenty of swimming and relaxing opportunities.
+Blato is a pretty and historic town but is not the most ideal place to stay.
+The lack of tourist facilities means most people head to the coast.
+There is plenty of accommodation options in Prigradica, to the north, or Prizba and Grscica to the south.
+The nearby bays also provide plenty of swimming and relaxing opportunities.
+However, the town of Blato is certainly worth a visit however for a day or afternoon.

 Top 5 Things To Do in Blato

-- Hidden amongst the tightly knitted stone houses is a charming folk and ethnographic museum called Ethno House “Barilo”.
-Here, the house once lived in by the Barilo family has been turned into a living museum displaying various items, from farming tools to a kitchen and bedroom embellished with artefacts, revealing how this evidently wealthy family once lived.
-After a tour of the house, you can sample an array of homemade liqueurs and other delights such as caramelised almonds and flavoured honey, some of which are a must purchase.
+Hidden amongst the tightly knitted stone houses is a charming folk and ethnographic museum called Ethno House “Barilo”.
+Here, the house once lived in by the Barilo family has been turned into a living museum displaying various items.
+For example, they have a display of farming tools as well as a kitchen and bedroom embellished with artefacts.
+After a tour of the house, you can sample an array of homemade liqueurs and other delights including caramelised almonds and flavoured honey.
+Some of which are a must purchase!

-- Be sure to watch the Kumpanija, the knightly sword dance which is performed on the town’s Saint Day celebration on the 28th April, as well as on other festive days throughout the summer.
+Be sure to watch the Kumpanija, the knightly sword dance.
+It is performed on the town’s Saint Day celebration on the 28th April, as well as on other festive days throughout the summer.